saas-js/saas-ui/README.md

 ## Contributing & Support

 Want to help?
 Great!
-Feel free to open a PR or [discussion](https://github.com/saas-js/saas-ui/discussions/new) for feature requests and feedback.
+Check out the [contributing guidelines](CONTRIBUTING.md) andfFeel free to open a PR or [discussion](https://github.com/saas-js/saas-ui/discussions/new) for feature requests and feedback.

 If you like to support the project financially you can [Sponsor](https://github.com/sponsors/saas-js) Saas UI, or consider [Pre-ordering Saas UI Pro](https://appulse.gumroad.com/l/saas-ui-pro-pre-order), all funds will go to the further development of Saas UI.
 This will give you access to the development version and our private Discord server.
 As an early adopter you will get 50% discount on the final price, life-time access, free updates and a lot of love ❤️.